Control actions

 }

-public override Task<bool> IsUpdateDataAsync(object value, List<Form.ProvidedValue> providedValues, Dictionary<string, object> sectionData, IUser user, string itemId = null, NavigationContext navigationContext = null)
+public override Task<bool> IsUpdateDataAsync(object value, List<Form.ProvidedValue> providedValues, Dictionary<string, object> sectionData, IUser user, string itemId = null, NavigationContext navigationContext = null, CancellationToken cancellationToken = default)

 {